Andrew S. Breidenbaugh: Career

 Before graduating from USF, Breidenbaugh managed a Barnes & Noble bookstore for several years.
 Towards the end of his graduate studies, he worked for the City of Tampa Archives and Records Center, where he accessed, arranged, and described records of the Tampa Fire Department.
-From 1996 to 1999, he held his first job as a librarian at the USF Tampa Campus Library where he was an adjunct reference librarian.
-It was in this position where he began his work with library technology and online services.
+From 1996 to 1999, he held his first job as a librarian at the USF Tampa Campus Library, where he was an adjunct reference librarian.
+There, he began his work with library technology and online services.
 Nearly concurrent to this time (1997–1999), Breidenbaugh began working for the Tampa-Hillsborough County Public Library System at the New Tampa Regional Library as a reference librarian.
-He was also an adjunct instructor for the USF School of Information, where he taught Basic Information Sources & Services, Internet Research Skills, and Internet Resources.
+He was also an adjunct instructor for the USF School of Information, teaching Basic Information Sources & Services, Internet Research Skills, and Internet Resources.

 From 1999 to 2002, Breidenbaugh was a senior librarian for Electronic Reference & Information, a call-in and email reference service for the Tampa-Hillsborough library system.
-From 2002 to 2006 he was a Principal Librarian at the John F. Germany Public Library, Tampa’s main library, and continued his focus on library technology and internet resources.
+From 2002 to 2006 he was a principal librarian at the John F. Germany Public Library, Tampa’s main library, and continued his focus on library technology and internet resources.
 Following his time at the John F. Germany library, he was named chief librarian for the South Tampa Region.
 In April 2014, he became manager of library technology and collections, which included oversight of the library’s collection process and its budget.
-In February 2015, Breidenbaugh was named director of the Tampa-Hillsborough County Public Library System, and oversees its $36.5 million annual operating budget, 25 libraries, and two mobile outlets.
+In February 2015, Breidenbaugh was named director of the Tampa-Hillsborough County Public Library System.
+He oversees its $36.5 million annual operating budget, 25 libraries, and two mobile outlets.